Chances are … you’ve seen the stats:

 You’ve probably read that Tuesday mornings are the best times to send emails.
 Or wait, maybe it was Thursday or Wednesday?

-Every quarter, GetResponse analyzes this in their Email Marketing Benchmarks report, by looking over 2 billion emails sent by their customers.
+Every year, GetResponse analyzes this in their Email Marketing Benchmarks report, by looking at over 7 billion emails sent by their customers.
 Similar studies have been conducted by other companies, which you can read more about in this CoSchedule article.

 They all came to that three-day conclusion: